RLOpenCatalyst/rg-doc/source/Features.rst

 When you click any action(Start/Stop/Terminate) in a provisioned product, state should be changed automatically using server side events.

-**NOTE**: On successful provision of a product when you click on any action immediately, if instances not created you can see a message "**No Instances Specified**".
+**NOTE**: On successful provision of a product when you click on any action immediately, if instances not created you can see a message "**The instance-id of the product is not available.
+Please try after some time**".

 .. image:: images/instance.png